alihanucar/evdsCBRT/README.md

 Finally, the code plots both the credit card size YoY change and its 13-week SMA using a line plot.
 This allows the user to visualize the trend in credit card loan size growth and assess whether there is a momentum trend or not.
 The YoY change rate plot provides insight into how credit card loan size has changed over time, while the 13-week SMA plot provides a clearer picture of the underlying trend in the YoY change rate data.

+## 2) MonthlyReturnHeatMap() function / EVDS - USD/TRY and BIST100 Monthly Return Visualization:

+This function is to create a heatmap of the monthly returns of the USD/TRY and Istanbul Stock Exchange between January 1, 2018 and January 30, 2023.
+The code accesses the exchange rate data through the evdsAPI, a Python library for accessing data from the CBRT – Central Bank of the Republic of  Türkiye (EVDS) database.

+The code first loads the data using the evds.get_data() method, and formats the date column using the pandas library.
+The code then extracts year and month information from the date index and divides the var1_1 column by 100 to convert the data into a percentage.

+The code then creates a pivot table from the data using the pandas pivot method, and creates the heatmap using the seaborn library.
+The heatmap uses the cmap parameter to specify the color map (RdYlGn) and the fmt parameter to specify the format of the annotations in the heatmap.
+The vmin and vmax parameters are used to set the minimum and maximum values for the color scale, respectively.

+This code can be useful for visualizing the monthly returns of the usd/try, xu100 or however you want from EVDS  how they change over time, providing insights into trends and patterns in the data.
+I make the code dynamic so you just need to change parameters if you want to see other financial instrument’s monthly returns.

 ![Logo](https://evds2.tcmb.gov.tr/themes/icons_new/logo.png)